 The Mindfulness Foundation is inspired by the vision and work of Jon Kabat-Zinn, Osho and Buckminster Fuller.
 Founded in 2013 by Yoga Bowers, a retired IBM Executive who established the UN Sustainable Development Goals as the foundation for the IBM Corporate Smarter Planet Initiative.

 Our vision is to create a mindful society.
 We are passionate to make Mindfulness available in all UK Schools to help children, teachers and parents live healthier, richer and more peaceful lives and then help other countries.

 The findings of positive psychology have enormous, life-changing potential for children.
 It is imperative they benefit from this growing body of knowledge and have the opportunity to develop the attitudes and skills to help them flourish, improve their resilience and thrive.

 We now know that happiness is a skill that can be strengthened through better understanding and practice.
-We want to make the benefits of these scientific discoveries readily available for the use of children in Schools.
+We want to make the benefits of these scientific discoveries readily available for the use of all children in Schools.

 The Oxford Mindfulness Centre within the Department of Psychiatry, University of Oxford, have been at the forefront of mindfulness research and training since 2008.
 They define Mindfulness as "Enhancing Human Potential and Preventing Depression by Combining Modern Science with Ancient Wisdom."
-Mindfulness could provide the practical instructions for bringing about that excellence in education.
+Mindfulness could provide practical instructions for bringing about that excellence in education.